kailash-manasarovar/statement/docs/timeline/2025/january.md

 - He's been there over an hour and he sort of pretends he doesn't know where he is or how to get out, and I tell him to come to arrivals as I'm collecting my bag.
 - Paul is far from stupid so this behavior concerns me enough to write about it - informing the law enforcement agencies who are also hacking me - in an earlier commit on the same evening.
 - I delete the content later on as Paul does help me a lot and I feel a bit guilty about thinking badly of him.
-- This tendency has been problematic for me and I wonder if I just hated everyone things would be very different.
+- This tendency has been problematic for me and I wonder if I just hated everyone like normal people do in this world, things might be very different.
-- I make a comment on the deleted text.
+- I make a comment on the text I delete.

 !!! tip "Deleted commit content"
     - Regarding deleted commit content, I'm now unsure of who I can trust anywhere in the world.